n8liu/myportfolio/README.md

   new_sqlite_classes = [ "SessionTracker" ]
   ```
 - Durable Object classes must be exported from your Worker entrypoint.

+## Analytics & Statistics (2025)

+The portfolio now includes a robust statistics dashboard at `database.html`, powered by Cloudflare Durable Objects:

+- **Page Views:** Tracks total and daily page views across the site.
+- **Unique Visitors:** Tracks unique visitors (by IP) and unique counts per day.
+- **Resume Button Clicks:** Tracks how many times the resume button is clicked.
+- **Live Graph:** Interactive Chart.js graph visualizes views and unique viewers for the past 7 days.
+- **24-Hour Stats:** Displays views and unique viewers in the last 24 hours.
+- **API Endpoints:**
+  - `/api/total`, `/api/total/requests24h`, `/api/total/history7d` — Total views, last 24h, and 7-day history
+  - `/api/unique/count`, `/api/unique/visitors24h`, `/api/unique/history7d` — Unique visitors, last 24h, and 7-day history
+  - `/api/resume/count` — Resume button clicks

+**How it works:**
+- Stats are tracked using Durable Objects and displayed in real time on the dashboard.
+- The backend aggregates and serves analytics data for the frontend to visualize.

+## Quick Start for Stats Dashboard

+1. Deploy the Worker with `npx wrangler deploy` to enable analytics endpoints.
+2. Visit `database.html` to view real-time stats and trends.
+3. All analytics are privacy-friendly (no cookies, no personal data stored).

 ## How to Deploy